 Not all materials are created equal.
-If you’re renovating your New York City kitchen, one of the major selections will be the countertop.
+If you’re upgrading your New York City kitchen, one of the significant selections will be the countertop.
 With no shortage of options, you’ll want to make a practical decision based on things like budget and lifestyle, as well as personal taste.
-Know that if you often cook, or if you’re a messy cook (some New Yorkers actually cook), a more delicate material is probably not the best solution, even if you love the look.
+Know that if you often cook, or if you’re a messy cook (some New Yorkers cook), a more delicate material is probably not the best solution, even if you love the look.

-Those dreaming of white and light-colored kitchens often love the look of marble or limestone, but both of these gorgeous natural materials require more maintenance than granite.
+Those dreaming of white and light-colored kitchen upgrades often love the look of marble or limestone, but both of these gorgeous natural materials require more maintenance than granite.
 Both are softer and more porous, which means they absorb liquids and are more likely to stain.
 These stones can also scratch and crack more easily than other materials.
 Still, a host of homeowners will select marble, limestone, or travertine, knowing the extra time that goes into keeping it looking its best.
 Pastry chefs adore prepping dough on the smooth surface of marble, and rightfully so.
 You’ll need to clean these counters more often and with a specific stone maintenance product, whereas granite can be cleaned with warm, soapy water.

-Although Corian counters may seem somewhat dated in today’s design world, diehard fans of solid surface will always select Corian.
+Although Corian counters may seem somewhat dated in today’s design world, diehard fans of a solid surface will always select Corian.
 You might ask, “Why?”
 (Especially considering the many options we now have available.)
 Corian can crack and burn, and even stain if you’re not careful.
-But some appreciate the seamless details like an integrated sink, which is often done with Corian.
-Others like a plain, unfussy countertop with no pattern.
+But some appreciate the seamless details like an integrated sink, which is, often done with Corian.
+Others like a simple, unfussy countertop with no pattern.
 In this case, a solid black, white, or cream-colored solid surface material is an ideal solution for that clean, uniform look.